research-software-collaborations/research-software-collaborations.github.io/pages/docs/newcollaborator.md

   * Add a "`<your github username>.md`" file to the [`_collaborators` folder in the website repository][`_collaborators`].
 See below for an example of the frontmatter.
   * Following the frontmatter part, the markdown part of the file is free-form, however most people should add a "### Biography" and a "### Project interests" section.
 You can find examples for other people in the [`_collaborators`][] area.
 In general the biography can be short if you are including a link to your website (see frontmatter example below) and that has the relevant details.
 For project interests, all are welcome, but particular emphasis on connections to the current HSF-India themes will help in building collaborations.
-  * Add your GitHub username to the corresponding [`_institutes`][].
-Note that you will *not* show up in the full team page if you are not in of the files there!
+  * Add your GitHub username to the corresponding file in [`_institutes`][].
+Note that you will *not* show up in the full team page if you are not in one of the files there!
 If your university or institute is missing, please ask the website admins.
   * Add your GitHub username to any relevant files in [`_networks`][].
 If you think that an additional network is needed, please ask the website admins at [rsc-inquiries@googlegroups.com](mailto:rsc-inquiries@googlegroups.com).

 [repo]: https://github.com/research-software-collaborations/research-software-collaborations.github.io